Umm Al Qaiwain Ruler Receives Ramadan Well-wishers - UrduPoint

 Umm Al Qaiwain Ruler Receives Ramadan Well-wishers

-UMM AL QAIWAIN, (UrduPoint / Pakistan Point News / WAM - 04th Apr, 2023) H.H.
-Sheikh Saud bin Rashid Al Mu'alla, Supreme Council Member and Ruler of Umm Al Qaiwain, Monday received Ramadan well-wishers at his palace in the presence of H.H.
-Sheikh Rashid bin Saud bin Rashid Al Mu'alla, Crown Prince of Umm Al Qaiwain, on the twelfth Day of the holy month.
+UMM AL QAIWAIN, (UrduPoint / Pakistan Point News / WAM - 05th Apr, 2023) H.H.
+Sheikh Saud bin Rashid Al Mu'alla, Supreme Council Member and Ruler of Umm Al Qaiwain, Tuesday received Ramadan well-wishers at his palace in the presence of H.H.
+Sheikh Rashid bin Saud bin Rashid Al Mu'alla, Crown Prince of Umm Al Qaiwain, on the thirteenth day of the holy month.

-Sheikh Saud received Ramadan greetings from Sheikhs, ministers, chairmen and heads of government departments in the country; dignitaries; and businesspersons, who congratulated him on the occasion of the Holy Month and wished him good health and further progress for the UAE and other Muslim and Arab nations.
+Sheikh Saud received Ramadan greetings from sheikhs, chairmen and heads of government departments in the country; dignitaries; and businesspersons, who congratulated him on the occasion of the Holy Month and wished him good health and further progress for the UAE and other Muslim and Arab nations.

 A number of sheikhs, heads of departments and top officials attended the reception.